shawhien/Seitonyn/README.md

 **Sarah Anna: Esteemed SEI Instructor**

 - Sarah Anna is an instructor at GA that is looking to approve an *amazing* idea even though the developer knows  that he has way too many stretch goals.
 The developer promises to take it one step at a time, but still put out a great product worthy of Project 4.
-After hearing about it, she realized Seitonyn is exactly what she was looking for and approves it in a heartbeat!
+After hearing about it, she realizes Seitonyn is exactly what she was looking for and approves it in a heartbeat!

 ### Wireframes: